piyushnanwani/express-session-authentication-starter/README.md

 9. HTTP protocols are stateless and therefore we use cookies to store infor related to auth like tokens.
 So that user does not have to authenticate ( by enterring credentials) on each page refresh/reload.
   - Set cookie header can be used to add key value pairs to cookie object

+10. Session vs cookie
+  - Difference being the places at which their are stored.
+  - Cookie has its data stored in the browser and that browser is going to attach that cookie key value pair to every HTTP request that it does.
+  - A session on the other side will be stored on the server side.
+So here server side means the express js application.
+And so express session is going to store a little big bigger types of data.
+In a cookie you can't put a whole lot of data and it gets very tedious if we are constantly adding more and more data to the cookite that we're attaching to each request.
+So, it would make sense to put that in a server side session where we can store much larger amounts of data.

+11. express-session is a middleware.
+It can be used to create a sessions object that stores our application's sessions.
+And we can use `connect-mongo` package to save that to our database.
+- We can access the session object using `request.session` and can add any data or properties to it. eg: storing viewCount of that session.